Archives

 “Growing Through Grief: Emotional Adjustment to Vision Loss”

-This third session in the Visions 2012 series presents Ellen Morrow, who reviews the feelings and reactions to grieving the loss of vision.
+Ellen Morrow reviews the feelings and reactions to grieving the loss of vision.
 She describes different types of loss and different methods of coping, including inner strength and outer resources.
 She also discusses newer research on significant factors in resiliency.

 “Overcoming the ‘Obstacle’ of Blindness”